-The 2015 inspection of the groundwater LUCs at SS016 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
+The 2016 inspection of the groundwater LUCs at SS016 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
 Most of the solvent plume is located beneath the aircraft flight line, which receives a high level of security.
 All monitoring and extraction wells are flush mounted and are considered to be in good material condition, based on observations by the field team that collects groundwater samples and water level measurement during two Groundwater Remediation Implementation Program (GRIP) sampling events.
 Building 18 continues to be used for storage purposes, all doors that access the office area were locked, and the inspection team observed no office activity within the building during the inspection.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater or vapor, and no new construction has taken place at the site.
-Although it was not considered necessary for LUC enforcement, the inspection team placed an order for two warning signs that will be placed on the two office doors of Building 18.
-Photograph 15 in Appendix A of this report shows the bioreactor and the south side of Building 18.
+Although it was not considered necessary for LUC enforcement, a new warning sign was placed on one of the two office doors of Building 18.
+Photograph 15 in Appendix A of this report shows the new warning sign on the north side of Building 18.